How and Why You Should Carry a Sidearm While Hunting

 Choosing Handgun Ammo

-Pistol magazine and bullets
+pistol magazine and bullets

 Now, if you’re going to carry a sidearm while hunting, you need to load it with the right ammo.